BrewBlox/brewblox-documentation/docs/dev/tutorials/node_red_listening/README.md

 ## Changing the actuator block

-If the sensor value is above 25°C, we want to turn on a desk fan.
-If the sensor value falls below 25°C, we want to turn it off again.
+If the sensor value is above 26°C, we want to turn on a desk fan.
+If the sensor value falls below 24°C, we want to turn it off again.
+Between 24°C and 26°C is the dead band, where we don't change the actuator either way.
 To do this, we need to check the sensor, and depending on its value, update the setting of an actuator.

 Create a *Digital Actuator* block called **Fan Actuator** on the Spark service, and link it to an IO channel.